 As night falls, we feel sleepy because a chemical called adenosine has naturally accumulated in our bodies throughout the day.
 The more we sleep properly at night, the less adenosine build up we have when we wake up.
 But how do we sleep well?

 Sleep & Sunlight

 You’ve probably noticed there are quite a few supplements being sold these days that are meant to help you achieve better sleep.
 But the most impactful force that properly and positively affects our circadian rhythm is also one that is completely natural.
-It costs $0 and for most people is available just outside their doors: sunlight.
+It costs nothing and for most people is available just outside their doors: sunlight.
 So how does it work?

 We wake up in the morning because our adrenal glands release a hormone called cortisol along with another hormone called epinephrine (adrenaline).
 This happens both in naturally waking up and being woken up.
 Cortisol is also released at any time when we experience intense stress, but there is a healthy amount that should be released when we first wake up in the morning.
 When this happens, your body schedules itself to release another hormone that makes you sleepy called melatonin about 12-14 hours later.
 This cortisol and melatonin release rhythm happens in us constantly no matter what; however, without sunlight at the proper time each day, their release times begin to shift.
 Why does this matter?